-Methodist University has a legal obligation to ensure a working and learning environment that is free from discrimination or harassment.
-Methodist University has procedures to receive, investigate, respond to, and resolve complaints of discrimination, including harassment based on sex.
-Title IX violations include discrimination based on sex or gender and include sexual harassment, sexual exploitation, nonconsensual sexual acts, sexual violence, and sexual misconduct.
+Methodist University has a legal obligation to ensure a working and learning environment that is reasonably free from discrimination or harassment.
+Methodist University has procedures to receive, investigate, respond to and resolve complaints of discrimination, including harassment based on sex.
+Title IX violations include discrimination on the basis of sex or gender and include sexual harassment, sexual exploitation, nonconsensual sexual acts, sexual violence, and sexual misconduct.
+Per applicable regulations, discrimination on the basis of sex includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+It is the intent of Methodist University to incorporate by reference the definitions set forth in 34 CFV Part 106.2.
+To the extent that there is any disagreement between the below definitions and those set forth in the appliable regulation or regulations, the definitions set forth in the regulations shall take precedence and control.